 Lightning Terminal bundles Loop to make it easy for you to manage your channel liquidity.

-On the left side of Lightning Terminal you see ‘Loop.’
-Clicking on it shows an overview over your history, current capacity, your channels and their balances.
+On the top side of Lightning Terminal you see ‘Loop.’
+Clicking on it shows an overview over your channels and their balances.

 In the additional options, you can choose your confirmation speed (as measured in blocks, more blocks meaning lower fees).
 If your goal is to send funds into cold storage or an external wallet, enter your address here.

 If you perform a Loop In, the Loop server will probe whether it is able to make an off-chain payment of the selected size to your node.
 If such a probe is successful, Lightning Terminal will instruct your node to send on-chain funds to the swap address.
 Once this payment is confirmed, the off-chain payment is made to your node.
 From your perspective the Loop In is now complete.

 If you perform a Loop Out, your node will probe whether it can reach the Loop node with a payment of the chosen size.
 If it can reach it, the Loop server will send the funds to a 2-of-2 multisignature contract.

 Once confirmed, Lightning Terminal will instruct your node to make the off-chain payment.
 As soon as the payment succeeds and Terminal has obtained the preimage, your node will automatically sweep the funds from the multisignature contract and have them on its disposal.